 Gloria M. Rodriguez’s current research explores notions of educational investment that reflect efforts to build upon community strengths in order to address community needs within and beyond educational settings.
 Dr. Rodriguez also engages in research that focuses on the political economic conditions and educational trajectories of Chicana/o-Latina/o communities, other communities of color, and low-income populations in the U.S.

 Shaima Shafii joined the School of Education as the Development and External Relations Assistant on January 16, 2018.
-She is responsible for a wide range of administrative and coordinative duties, as well as working with the marketing and communications team at the School of Education.
-Previously, she worked for the California Association of Health Facilities, the Foundation for California Community Colleges and the United Farm Workers of America, AFL-CIO.
+She is responsible for a wide range of coordinative and administrative duties, as well as working with the marketing and communications team at the School of Education.

 Dr. Lisa Sullivan brings a range of skills and experience to her work in Teacher Education.
 Lisa worked as a classroom teacher in East Los Angeles and in Northern California before obtaining her doctorate from UC Davis in Learning and Mind Sciences.
 She has worked extensively with both classroom teachers and higher education faculty to improve teaching and learning.
 Lisa has conducted over twenty program evaluations for K-12 and university based education initiatives.
 She has expertise in the area of special education, having worked on a national implementation grant to support general education teachers to implement best practices for students with autism.
 Lisa has also taught both credential and Masters students at UC Davis, Sacramento State University and Loyola Marymount University.
 Her dissertation research examined the role of attention in learning and school readiness for preschool children.
 Her main area of interest is in working with educators to translate research into practice that will improve outcomes for all students.